The Legless Saxon

 The current Management Team for the Community Hub took over in around July 2023.
 The Hub was in almost £7,000 of debt and was looking at potential closure.

-Now, just 10 months later, the debt is reduced to just 11% of the original number with payment plans in place to clear the remainder up over the next few months.
+After just 10 months, the debt was reduced to 11% of the original number with payment plans in place to clear the remainder up over the subsequent few months.
 This is despite having to also manage huge running costs including repairs, energy costs and continually improving facilities throughout.
+Two years down the line, we are now officially in the GREEN and building profits to put back into making improvements at this community facility and putting on events and activities for the local people.

-The next stage has been to move to the end room (Willow) where volunteers have put together a functional bar area with high surfaces, mounted dart board, ambient lighting, and which opens out onto the patio area for the warmer months.
+The next stage has been to move to the end room (Willow) where volunteers have put together a functional bar area with high surfaces, mounted dart board, TV screen, ambient lighting, and which opens out onto the patio area for the warmer months.
+We have gathered more fitting bar furniture, redecorated and now the men are wielding their saws and screwdrivers to upgrade the bar itself.